dw-thomson/Phoenix-HPC-nextflow-config/README.md

 # Phoenix-HPC-nextflow-config
 Dans base nextflow.config for running nextflow processes on the Phoenix HPC
-- optimised for nf-core
+- optimised for nextflow / nf-core
-- works with Epi2me workflows
-- nextflow will read this if it is kept in the run directory
+- nextflow will read this if it is kept in the run directory, or can be specified with -c
 - For specific nextflow pipelines and processes extra argument '-c' can point to those

 e.g.